mmnps/PowerShell-Scripts/README.md

 # PowerShell-Scripts
 - This repository contains a few small, useful PowerShell scripts available for download.
-- Instructions on how to use the scripts are provided directly in the files.
+- Instructions for using the scripts can be found directly in the files or in the respective documentation.

 ## Scripts for administrators